OpenMath/CDs/README.md

   * 'purpose': why do we need these CDs
   * 'description': This will be inserted into the index file for the contributed CD directory.

+# Commenting on Content Dictionaries

+We use the [GitHub issue system](issues) to discuss and plan changes to the CDs.